Our Polyfastener is a two-part smooth hard poly channel and insert strip that tightly locks poly to the greenhouse frame.

 If you need to be able to take your poly on and off at certain seasons of the year, Polyfastener may suit you better than Cinchstrap or lath.
 The roller tool and hook tool allow you to attach and remove and reattach the poly with relative ease.
 Polyfastener is designed to allow such easy removal.

 We recommend Polyfastener if you are securing any large expanse of poly which will be attached only around the perimeter (such as a rebar greenhouse or other Quonset), because the Polyfastener is designed to absorb or cushion the stress of such large poly panels in windstorms.
 With no direct contact with nails or screws the poly will not tear at the contact point along the Polyfastener.
-Use our cheaper Cinchstrap on small greenhouses or if nailing down the poly on every rafter.
+You can use our cheaper cinchstrap on small or large greenhouses or if nailing down the poly on every rafter.

 Advantages Of Polyfastener

 Simple and fast.
 Please be sure to look for and follow the illustrated instructions that will be enclosed with your order.
 It is important to stretch the Polyfastener as you are applying it to the building for the first time.
-Secure by wood screws or nails, staples, pop rivets, or double-sided self-adhesive foam tape for inside use with smaller gauges.
+Secure by wood screws or nails, staples, pop rivets.

 Stops drafts and costly heat losses, virtually eliminates water leakage.

 The smoothness and round corners reduce abrasion.
 When strong winds flexes poly attached with wooden lath, the poly rubs on the lath slowly and can cause abrasion leading to tears.